 This guidebook covers the many distinctive towns along Missouri’s 240-mile long Katy Trail as it follows the Missouri River and passes through the world’s ‘breadbasket’ of agriculture and Missouri’s legendary wine country.

 This guidebook includes handy service information for each town, maps, and photographs and features some one-of-a-kind individuals you’ll meet along the way.
 Whether you’re biking the trail, hiking it, or traveling from town to town by car, this guidebook is the perfect resource for every traveler.
 Longer stories are also included for rainy-day armchair odysseys.
-If you’ve ever wondered which goddess adorns our capitol, or pondered the many uses for Missouri mud, this book is for you.

 Reviews of The Complete Katy Trail Guidebook: